alecramsay/pg/docs/_pages/example.markdown

 <!-- BASELINE DISTRICTS -->

-[First the baseline districts are shown.
+[First the Baseline districts are shown.
 You can click on the image to go to the map in DRA.]

 {% capture baseline-png %}